In some cases, we earn commissions from affiliate links in our posts.

 Life on Mars (2006) – This show stars John Simm, an actor Doctor Who fans will recognize.
 He plays DCI Sam Tyler who mysteriously wakes up in in the 1970s.
 Did he die?
 Is he in a coma?
 Is he dreaming? …Or did he actually travel back in time?
 Life on Mars deals with the struggle and confusion of being transported over thirty years in the past.
 It’s less sci fi and more drama, but still an interesting premise.
-You can find it on BritBox or for purchase.
+You can find it on BritBox or for purchase on Amazon.

 28 Days Later (2002) – Danny Boyle directs this zombie flick.
 It stars Cillian Murphy, Naomi Harris, Brendan Gleeson, Megan Burns, and Christopher Eccleston.
 The zombie apocalypse is upon us as we follow the story of several characters trying to cope with their new life in a post-apocalyptic United Kingdom.
 It’s a favorite of many zombie film lovers and helped to inspire a new era of zombie flicks.
 There is also a sequel titled 28 Weeks Later.
-You can find it on Hulu or on DVD.
+You can find it on Hulu or on DVD and digital.

 Orphan Black (2013) – BBC America produced Orphan Black, which mostly takes place in Canada, but there are some familiar faces and British accents.
 Tatiana Maslany takes on a multitude of roles as different clones.
 Her outstanding performance even earned her three nominations for a Primetime Emmy Award in the ‘Outstanding Lead Actress in a Drama Series’ category and a win in 2015.
 This show deals with family drama, genetics, underground clubs, religious extremist groups, and large corporations.
 It ended after five seasons, but was not cancelled, so it’s excellent to binge.
 Along with Tatiana Maslany, it stars Maria Doyle Kennedy, Dylan Bruce, Kevin Hanchard, and Michiel Huisman.
 It’s available on Amazon Prime.